 Can I See Sumo Wrestling In Tokyo?

 Tokyo is the best place in Japan to see sumo wrestling.
 There are tournaments in January, May and September.
-You can find schedules online in English at the Japan Sumo Association site.
-For more details on purchasing tickets, see my Sumo Wrestling in Kyoto page (yes, I know, it's about Kyoto, but most of the information is valid for Tokyo as well).
+For more details on purchasing tickets, see my How To Buy Tickets For A Tokyo Sumo Match page.

 Is Tokyo Safe For Travellers?